SSWConsulting/SSW.Rules.Content/rules/why-use-data-protection-manager/rule.md

 ![Figure: Good Example - DPM - Healthy backups show green ticks](ppaspsappic.png)

-### How do you get your on-premises backups to the cloud?
+### How do you get your on-premises backups off-site?

 DPM is great for the above tasks, but for off-site backups or cloud backups, other tools are best.
-You generally need to set up a physical machine with enough storage for DPM, so for file servers, an auto-expanding cloud backup is better e.g. MSP360 (was CloudBerry) and Backblaze.
+You generally need to set up a physical machine with enough storage for DPM, so you have some options depending on your services:

+* #1 - Off-site - Your on-premises DPM backup should always have a secondary location:
+    * Another office, with another DPM server
+    * The cloud, with Azure Site Recovery

+* #2 - Virtual Machines - VMs generally need quick recovery and backup.
+The best (but more expensive) option is Azure Site Recovery.
+You can read more about that at www.ssw.com.au/rules/azure-site-recovery

+* #3 - File Servers - Generally, file servers need an auto-expanding, cheaper and simpler cloud backup.
+The best tool is MSP360 (was CloudBerry) which backs up to Backblaze (cloud storage).

 ![Figure: Good Example - MSP360 (was CloudBerry) has 2 file servers being backed up to the cloud (using BackBlaze, the simplest cloud backup)](cloudberry.jpg)